In this article

 Table of contents

-In this guide, we'll explain everything you need to know about business revenue, including how to calculate it, how to use it to generate financial reports, and considerations when applying for credit cards.
+In this guide, we'll explain everything you need to know about annual business revenue, including how to calculate it, how to use it to generate financial reports, and considerations when applying for business credit cards.

 What is annual business revenue?

 Annual business revenue is a key indicator of your company's financial health, reflecting its ability to generate cash and fuel its operations.
-Gaining insight into your business’s yearly revenue is essential for understanding its performance, growth, and financial standing.
+Gaining insight into your business’s yearly sales revenue is essential for understanding its performance, growth, and financial standing.

 Gross vs. net annual revenue